Quantifying the Internal Validity of Weighted Estimands: Causal Representation of Weighted Estimands

 Analyzing the causal representation of an estimand under no restrictions on $\tau_0$ could be viewed as unnecessarily conservative in some settings.
-At the other extreme, assuming knowledge of $\tau_0$ may be unrealistic, especially in scenarios where $X$ has many components which makes the estimation of $\tau_0$ more challenging.
+At the other extreme, assuming knowledge of $\tau_0$ may be unrealistic, especially when $X$ has many components, making $\tau_0$ more difficult to estimate.
 For example, some shape constraints may be known to hold for $\tau_0$.
 In some economic applications one may posit that $\tau_0$ is monotonic or convex in some components of $X$, or positive/negative over a subset of $\supp(X\mid W_0=1)$.
-In these cases, the existence of a causal representation may occur under weaker conditions than those in Theorem \ref{thm:existence1}, but stronger than those in Theorem \ref{thm:existence2}.
-In particular, one may be able to relax the requirement that $a(X) \geq 0$ without requiring that $\tau_0$ be completely known to the researcher.
-The following proposition shows this is the case when $\tau_0(X)$ is assumed to be linear in $X$.
+In these cases, a causal representation may exist under weaker conditions than those in Theorem \ref{thm:existence1}, but stronger than those in Theorem \ref{thm:existence2}.
+In particular, one may be able to relax the requirement that $a(X) \geq 0$ without assuming that $\tau_0$ be given or fixed.
+The following proposition shows that this is the case when $\tau_0(X)$ is assumed to be linear in $X$.

 \begin{proposition} Let $\mu(a,\tau_0)$ be an estimand satisfying equation \eqref{eq:weighted_est_def}.
 Suppose $X$ has finite support.
 Suppose Assumption \ref{assn:reg} holds and define